DerLukas15/signalgo/README.md

 # signalgo
-A Go implementation for communication over the signal messenger via dbus and [AsamK/signal-cli](https://github.com/AsamK/signal-cli)
+A Go implementation for communication over the signal messenger with the help of [AsamK/signal-cli](https://github.com/AsamK/signal-cli).

+There are currently some limitations when using the dbus connection method, as the dbus implementation of signal-cli is still experimental.
+Those are e.g.:
+* Registered as normal messages without any text:
+	* Remote delete messages
+	* Group changes
+* Setting registration pin is not supported
+* ...

+One should use the CLI connection method if those information and features are required.

 # Install